andreaspeters/flexpacket/README.md

 - Support forms to send simple structured information in an emergency case.

+## Download

+- You will find the current and all last releases for Windows and Linux [here](https://github.com/andreaspeters/flexpacket/releases)
+- The newest builds created by the master branch, you will find [here](https://github.com/andreaspeters/flexpacket/actions).
+Open the last successfull build and scroll down to the artifacts.

 ## Requirements

 - Windows Users need the [sqlite3.dll](https://www.sqlite.org/download.html).